richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 Launch Visual Studio and navigate to Extensions → Manage Extensions
 - Search for and download "SQL Server Integration Services Projects 2022"
 - Close Visual Studio and run "Microsoft.DataTools.IntegrationServices" from the "Downloads" folder

+Once installed, immediately configure your project compatibility settings to ensure Azure compatibility:
+- In Visual Studio, go to "Tools" → "Options"
+- Under "Business Intelligence Designers" → "Integration Services Designers," set the "TargetServerVersion" to "SQL Server 2017"

+This ensures that your SSIS packages are compatible with Azure-SSIS Integration Runtime, which specifically requires SQL Server 2017 compatibility.

 ------------------------- -------------------------